 In 2017, the Company acquired a land use right from the local Bureau of Land and Resources in Guangzhou for the purpose of constructing and operating the biologics manufacturing facility in Guangzhou.
-The Guangzhou land use right is being amortized over the term of the land use right, which is 50 years.
+In 2019, the Company acquired a second Guangzhou land use right from the local Bureau of Land and Resources in Guangzhou.
+Both Guangzhou land use rights are being amortized over the respective terms of the land use rights, which are each 50 years.